mahesh-panchal/nf-core_modules_demo/README.md

 // Enable DSL2 syntax
 nextflow.enable.dsl = 2

-// A workflow parameter called `reads`, which provides the path to a pair of Illumina sequence files. params.reads = ''
+// A workflow parameter called `input`, which provides the path to CSV samplesheet. params.input = ''

 // Include the FASTQC process definition from the module file. include { FASTQC } from './modules/nf-core/software/fastqc' addParams(options:[:])